Alexander Kerensky: Death

-Kerensky died of arteriosclerotic heart disease at St. Luke's Hospital in New York City on 11 June 1970, after being initially admitted for injuries sustained from a fall.
-At 89, he was one of the last surviving major participants in the turbulent events of 1917.
+Kerensky died of arteriosclerotic heart disease at St. Luke's Hospital in New York City on 11 June 1970 at the age of 89, after being initially admitted for injuries sustained from a fall.
+He was one of the last surviving major participants in the turbulent events of 1917.
 The local Russian Orthodox Churches in New York City refused to grant Kerensky burial rites because of his association with Freemasonry, and because they saw him as largely responsible for the Bolsheviks' seizure of power.
 A Serbian Orthodox Church also refused burial rites.
 Kerensky's body was flown to London, where his two sons resided; he was buried at the non-denominational Putney Vale Cemetery.